-The Manager of each Department of the Council is responsible for handling complaints relevant to that Department.

-While most situations can usually be resolved at an early stage, there are times when they require detailed investigation.
-If a complaint is of a very serious nature, it will be referred to the General Manager.
+The Director of each Department of the Council is responsible for handling complaints relevant to that Department.
+While most situations can usually be resolved at an early stage, some may require a detailed investigation.
+If a complaint is of a very serious nature, it will be referred to the Chief Executive Officer.

-Irrespective of the manner in which the complaint was received, a response to the complaint can be expected within twenty (20) working days.
-When this is not possible e.g. your complaint is complex and requires extensive investigation, in this instance you will be kept informed on the progress on the matter.
+Regardless of how the complaint is received, a response can be expected within twenty (20) working days.
+When this is not possible such as when the complaint is complex and requires thorough investigation, you will be kept informed on the progress on the matter.